WorldDogs/optimism/specs/dispute-game.md

 from the bridge.

 It is important to have replay protection to ensure that attestations cannot be used more than once.

-### Offchain Actor

-The offchain actor should be able to custody an attestation key as well as a transaction signing key.
-The offchain actor is expected to watch for each output proposal that is submitted to the `L2OutputOracle` and then check the value against the value returned from a trusted RPC endpoint.
-If the trusted value does not match what was submitted to the chain, the actor is expected to submit an EIP-712 signature to the `AttestationDisputeGame` contract.
-After a quorum of signatures are sent to the contract, the `AttestationDisputeGame` will call the `L2OutputOracle` and remove the malicious output proposal.

-Longer term, the actor should be capible of calling out to an "Attestation API", so that it will no longer be responsible for custodying the attestation key itself and instead can rely on public infrastructure to get attestations.